LedgerHQ/solidity-exercise/README.md

 ### Additional rules
 - Everytime a player attack the boss, the boss will counterattack the player.
 Both will loose life points
 - A dead character can no longer do anything but can be healed
-- Only the characters who attacked the boss can receive the reward in xp
+- Only characters who attacked the boss can receive the reward in xp
 - A new boss can't be populated if the current one isn't defeated
-- A Player can't heal himself
+- A player can't heal himself
-- Only Players who already earn experiences can cast the heal spell
+- Only players who already earn experiences can cast the heal spell

 ### Feature Requests
 Please, read the following feature requests and pick one to implement: